Tuning Out Distractions, Focusing In on School

 The obstacles: Children with ADHD struggle to stay focused on lectures or any tasks that require sustained mental effort.
 Sometimes, this distractibility can appear intentional and annoying — which then works against students with ADHD in getting the help they need.
 Remarks such as “Earth to Amy!” or “Why don’t you ever listen?” will not correct this attention deficit.
 If children could pay better attention, they would.

-Read on to discover classroom and home solutions to end distractibility.
+Read on to discover classroom and home solutions to end distractibility and help your child focus on his schoolwork.

 — Select seating wisely.
 Keeping kids with ADHD close to the teacher and away from doors or windows will help minimize potential distractions and provide the best stay-focused results.